YumaWorks/yangpp/docs/source/yangpp/classes.rst

 It must be used somewhere in the schema tree to create accessible schema nodes, with the :ref:`uses-class-stmt`.

-Only
 **Usage**

 -  The :ref:`base-class-stmt` or :ref:`parent-class-stmt` can be present,
    but not both.

--   A :ref:`classref-stmt` must be present for each external class reference done within the class being defined.
--   A special path syntax identifying the reference point is used in these statements:

-    - must-stmt
-    - when-stmt
-    - path-stmt

 **class-stmt Substatements**